Contact: hi (at) gamermalaya.my

 The twist is rather disappointing when taken at face value, but it fits within the context of the game so, so well that I was bewildered, and later appreciated it more after watching the breakdown of it in many YouTube videos.

-And for me, it is why it makes it so great.
+And for me, it is why it so great.

 That takeaway, which ties in so much of the themes revolving within the game’s lore and the lore around its development, is why it is the hidden gem of 2017.